 Smoke Management Approvals: The smoke management coordinator approves all state silvicultural burns over 100-tons in Washington.
-Smoke management requests and approvals may be made via SMOKEM here: https://fortress.wa.gov/dnr/protection/burnrequests/.
+Smoke management requests and approvals may be made via the DNR Burn Portal, located here: https://burnportal.dnr.wa.gov/.

 Our team, given enough notice, are available to support prescribed burns onscene.
-We have a full complement of portable RAWS, handheld weather instruments, a remote observing system with a four camera payload, and an E-Sampler to provide continuous meteorological support for firefighter safety, satisfying burn plan objectives, or assessing air quality/smoke dispersion.
+We have a full complement of portable RAWS, handheld weather instruments, a remote observing system with a four camera payload, and an ESampler to provide continuous meteorological support for firefighter safety, satisfying burn plan objectives, or assessing air quality/smoke dispersion.

-Fire Regulation and Fire Danger: Our staff are available to provide interpretation and advice for industrial fire precaution levels, burn bans, staffing, NFDRS indices and other fire danger ratings.
+Fire Regulation and Fire Danger: Staff are available to provide interpretation and advice for industrial fire precaution levels, burn bans, staffing, NFDRS indices and other fire danger ratings.

-Fire Intelligence: We provide agency fire statistics including fire business metrics, trend analysis of financial and environmental data, fire reports and investigation status, and asset tracking.
+Fire Intelligence: Staff provide agency fire statistics including fire business metrics, trend analysis of financial and environmental data, fire reporting and investigation status, and asset tracking.

-GIS Analysis: Our section has advanced capabilities in performing in-depth spatial data analysis, predictive analytics (including machine learning), and custom map generation to support situational awareness needs either internally or externally.
+GIS Analysis: Staff have advanced capabilities in performing in-depth spatial data analysis, predictive analytics (including machine learning), and custom map generation to support situational awareness needs either internally or externally.

-RAWS Management: The Washington DNR currently maintains 32 RAWS (27 fixed and 4 portables), making it the fourth largest state fire weather network in the U.S. We pride ourselves in having one of the most dependable and accurate networks in the nation due to our consistent uptime and high maintenance standards.
-Six full-time radio technicians provide annual and emergency maintenance to the network and all DNR dispatch staff are trained to provide daily quality control of RAWS weather data using WIMS.
+RAWS Management: The Washington DNR currently maintains 32 RAWS (27 fixed and 4 portable), making it one of the largest state fire weather networks in the U.S. Six full-time radio technicians provide annual and emergency maintenance to the network and all DNR dispatch staff are trained to provide daily quality control of RAWS weather data using WIMS.
 For any issues with RAWS, please e-mail DNRDLRPRAWS@dnr.wa.gov and the appropriate technician will reply shortly.